davrandom/idhoa/README.md

             4. DEG - the degree of ambisonics decoding you want

             5. SEED - gives the initial number to the function that generates the evaluation point over the sphere.
-A reasonable number is between 14 and 20.
-(You get between 245 and 503 points over the sphere respectively)
+A reasonable number for a 3D layout is between 14 and 20.
+(You get between 245 and 503 points over the sphere respectively).
+For a 2D layout you can put something like 60.

     * Flags